langdoc/KSCTC/README.md

 |                                     |                 |        | planned  | acad |
 |                                     |                 |        | planned  | free |

+### Session
+- Points to the file name

+### Description
+- See more metadata in the respective CMDI files

+### Tokens
+- Simple count for an overview

+### Status
+- Data marked as "finished" includes data in the minimal tier set (ref, [ref(orig)], orth(orig), word(orig)); read the paper for more detail

+### Use
-Data marked as "(c)" is under copyright and must not be re-published or shared in any way outside the project described here.
+- Data marked as "(c)" is under copyright and must not be re-published or shared in any way outside the project described here.
 It can, however, be analysed by project collaborators.

-Data marked as "acad" is also under copyright but can be used under an academic license via the Language Bank of Finland.
+- Data marked as "acad" is also under copyright but can be used under an academic license via the Language Bank of Finland.

-"Free" data is in the Open Domain.
+- "Free" data is in the Open Domain.

 ## TODO